ironsheep/P2-vscode-extensions/TASKS.md

 Simply replace {installPath} with your own install path (the folder containing the bin folder).

+### Top-Level file project specifics

+IN order to support our notion of top-level file and to prevent us from occassionally compiling and downloading a file other than the project top-level file we've adopted the notion of adding a CompileTopP2 build task.

+When we request a download the automation will first compile the top-level project source and its includes producing a new binary.
+It is this new binary that will be downloaded.

+In order to make this work you'll have to customize the CompileTopP2 task (shown below) to name your projects top-level file.

+In this example our CompileTopP2 task is compiling "jm_p2-es_matrix_control_demo.spin"

+YOu need to find the line containing "jm_p2-es_matrix_control_demo" and replace this name with the name of your top-level file.

+**WARNING**: *If you forget to alter the compileTopP2  task to use your filename the downloadP2 invocation of compileTopP2 will simply report an error that it cant find the file named "jm_p2-es_matrix_control_demo.spin".

 ### Add custom tasks for compileP2, compileTopP2, and downloadP2

 In your project folder create a directory named ".vscode" (if it's not already there.)